bobbyluig/bobbyluig.github.io/_drafts/04-20-2024-the-elevator-is-slow.md

 ## Implementation

 We describe a few key details of the simulation and its modelling in SimPy.
 The full implementation can be found [here](https://github.com/bobbyluig/bobbyluig.github.io/blob/main/content/the-elevator-is-slow/elevator.py).
+Note that this is not thoroughly tested, so there could be small bugs that affect the behavior of the simulation.
+However, the implementation seems to behave reasonably on a few small examples as well as the request distributions used in the analysis.

 ### Parameters